transition-zero/tz-osemosys/examples/README.md

 - otoole_config_files - otoole config files, which can optionally be used in the from_csv route to set one's own default values
 - otoole_csvs - 2 sets of CSV files, which can be used to run TZ osemosys via the from_csv route

-Within otoole_config_files and otoole_csvs sit 2 different models, simple_model_3_technologies and simple_model_43_technologies which are explained in more detail below.
+Within otoole_config_files and otoole_csvs sit 2 different models, otoole-simple-hydro and otoole-full-electricity, which are explained in more detail below.

-## simple_model_3_technologies
+## otoole-simple-hydro

-This is the super simple osemosys model contains only 3 technologies:
+This is a simple osemosys model of hydropower and contains only 3 technologies:

 - MINE_WATER - which produces the WATER resource used as an input to...
 - HYDRO - a modelled hydropower plant, taking WATER as an input and outputtting electricity